Personal Loans for Self-Employed: How To Qualify and Best Options

 Since income may be harder to verify, lenders rely heavily on your credit profile.

-Fair or poor credit = fewer financing options, higher interest.
+Lower credit = fewer financing options, higher interest

 Pro tip: If your credit score is holding you back, consider paying down revolving debt, fixing errors on your credit report or adding a co-signer.

-Step 3: Decide How Much You Meed To Borrow (and Why)
+Step 3: Decide How Much You Need To Borrow

 Step 5: Double-Check and Submit Your Application